 Did you study a foreign language in high school or college?
 According to many hospitals, that is enough to obtain an interpreting job assisting doctors.
-Being a patient in a hospital setting, it is vital to clearly understand the procedures that you will be going through.
-However, the access of translating services, specifically medical interpreting services, has been non-evident and in-adaquate for the patients use.
+It is vital for a patient to clearly understand the procedures that they will go through.
+However, the access of translating services, specifically medical interpreting services, has been non-evident and in-adaquate.

 A study conducted by Emory University School of Medicine concluded that 76% percent of Spanish-speaking patients went without medical interpreting services in the Emergency Department.
 More recent data on the matter has been scarce, but many different accounts and reports suggest this data is still very solid.

 When a hospital doesn’t invest in qualified interpreters it can result in life or death situations.
 However, not all medical professionals see it that way.
 Some emergency room doctors say that using an interpreter may slow down the work in a highly-responsive environment.
 However, doctors are trained and conduct many protocols, and interpretation should be one as well.

 When it comes to a hospital or medical environment, it is imperative to understand surgery specifics, diagnoses or any other procedure.
 Interpreting is something that is central to the patient’s well-being along with life-changing implications.

 An example of a lack of professional interpreting leading to a tragedy came with a nine-year old Vietnamese girl.
 Records had shown that the hospital was relying on the patient herself along with her 16-year old brother to conduct the interpreting.

 A witness who allegedly saw the incident testified saying: “the parents were not able to adequately understand and address [the patient’s] medical needs—the failure of the doctor and the facility to provide a professional medical interpreter was a substantial factor in causing [patient]’s death.”